The Data-Driven Censored Newsvendor Problem: Computational Experiments: Additional Details

 \subsubsection{Impact of the Observable Boundary.}

-We report the relative regret versus $\lambda$ for the uniform, exponential and Poisson distributions, with $\rho = 0.75$ and $\rho = 0.98$ in \cref{tab:apx-rel-vs-lam-75} and \cref{tab:apx-rel-vs-lam-98}, respectively.
+\Cref{tab:apx-rel-vs-lam-75,tab:apx-rel-vs-lam-98} show the impact of $\lambda$ on policy performance, for $\rho \in \{ 0.75, 0.98\}$.
 Trends are identical to those identified for $\rho = 0.9$.
-Note that, for $\rho = 0.98$, all tested benchmarks exhibit extremely high relative regret in the unidentifiable regime, as the worst-case distribution forces these policies to incur exorbitant underage costs.
+Note that, for $\rho = 0.98$, all non-robust benchmarks exhibit extremely high relative regret for small values of $\lambda$, as the worst-case distribution forces these policies to incur exorbitant underage costs in the unidentifiable regime.